-§259.
+§ 259.
 Officers to be recommended for promotion

-(a) A selection board convened to recommend officers for promotion shall recommend those eligible officers whom the board considers best qualified of the officers under consideration for promotion.
-No officer may be recommended for promotion unless he receives the recommendation of at least a majority of the members of a board composed of five members, or at least two-thirds of the members of a board composed of more than five members.

-(b) The number of officers that a board convened under section 251 of this title may recommend for promotion to a grade below rear admiral (lower half) from among eligible officers junior in rank to the junior officer in the appropriate promotion zone may not exceed-

-(1) 5 percent of the total number of officers that the board is authorized to recommend for promotion to the grade of lieutenant or lieutenant commander:
+- (a) A selection board convened to recommend officers for promotion shall recommend those eligible officers whom the board considers best qualified of the officers under consideration for promotion.
+No officer may be recommended for promotion unless he receives the recommendation of at least a majority of the members of a board composed of five members, or at least two-thirds of the members of a board composed of more than five members. - (b) The number of officers that a board convened under section 251 of this title may recommend for promotion to a grade below rear admiral (lower half) from among eligible officers junior in rank to the junior officer in the appropriate promotion zone may not exceed- - (1) 5 percent of the total number of officers that the board is authorized to recommend for promotion to the grade of lieutenant or lieutenant commander: - (2) $7\frac{1}{2}$ percent of the total number of officers that the board is authorized to recommend for promotion to the grade of commander; and - (3) 10 percent of the total number of officers that the board is authorized to recommend for promotion to the grade of captain;

-(2) $7\frac{1}{2}$ percent of the total number of officers that the board is authorized to recommend for promotion to the grade of commander; and unless such percentage is a number less than one, in which case the board may recommend one such officer for promotion.
+unless such percentage is a number less than one, in which case the board may recommend one such officer for promotion.